codingSIM/Portfolio/README.md

 # Portfolio
-Repository documenting the history of my developer portfolio website versions.
+Repository documenting the history of my portfolio website versions.
 All releases have tried to add something on top of previous releases in order to showcase improvement and growth.

-# Current Release 6
+## Current Release 6

-# Release 6 (Current)
 --add image

 # Next plans